Last reviewed February 2020

 Minnesota Minority Child Heritage Protection Act

 In 1983, the Minnesota Legislature became the first legislative body in the country to adopt specific statutory language to clarify adoption and foster care policy on the placement of minority children.
 Commonly referred to as the Minority Child Heritage Protection Act or the Minority Child Heritage Preservation Act, the law established an order of preference for placement of minority children.
 Relatives were given priority, followed by adults who shared the same racial or ethnic heritage as the child.
-The original bill (Senate File 723) as passed can be found in its entirety in the Laws of Minnesota 1983, chapter 278.
+The original bill as passed can be found in its entirety in Laws of Minnesota 1983, chapter 278 (SF723).

 Changes to the original 1983 legislation had been relatively minor until the 1991 decision in the Minnesota "Baby D" case (In the Matter of the Welfare of D.L., 479 N.W.2d 408) which was affirmed by the court in 1992 (In the Matter of the Welfare of D.L., 486 N.W.2d 375).
 In this case a three year old African American girl who had been raised since birth by white foster parents was ordered to be given to her grandparents.
 Public outcry over this decision led to re-examination of the law during the 1992 and 1993 legislative sessions.
 The issue proved quite contentious but the result was a loosening of the law.
 Among other changes, the word "minority" was deleted from several references (Laws of Minnesota 1992, chapter 557, sections 4-9), racial or ethnic heritage was no longer the "sole" consideration in the placement of children, and time limitations for compliance with placement preferences were established (Laws of Minnesota 1993, chapter 291).

-In 1996, the Minnesota Legislature further amended the Minnesota Minority Child Heritage Protection Act to bring it into compliance with the federal standards (Laws of Minnesota 1996, chapter 416).
-Later in this same year the U.S. Congress amended the Multiethnic Placement Act of 1994 (H.R.
-3448, section 1808).
-This amendment strengthened the prohibitions related to the use of race or ethnicity as a basis for adoption or foster care placement.
+In 1996, the Minnesota Legislature further amended the Minnesota Minority Child Heritage Protection Act to bring it into compliance with these federal standards (Laws of Minnesota 1996, chapter 416).
+Later in this same year the U.S. Congress amended the Multiethnic Placement Act with the Interethnic Placement Provisions in the Small Business Job Protection Act of 1996 (P.L.
+104-188, section 1808/H.R.
+3448).
+These changes strengthened the prohibitions related to the use of race or ethnicity as a basis for adoption or foster care placement.
 As a result, the Minnesota legislation was once again out of compliance with federal law and had to be amended (Laws of Minnesota 1997, chapter 86).
-The 1997 amendments basically replaced the "heritage" or "background" considerations for child placement decisions with "the child's best interests."
+The 1997 amendments replaced language about the "heritage" or "background" considerations for child placement decisions with language about "the child's best interests."
+Today these provisions are primarily codified in Minnesota Statutes, chapter 259.

 It should be noted that Native American children have a special placement status since they are members of tribal nations with rights established through treaties with the United States.
-They are covered by the federal Indian Child Welfare Act of 1978 and the Minnesota Indian Family Preservation Act (Minnesota Statutes, sections 260.751 - 260.835) which seek to preserve Native American families.
-The initial Minnesota law was passed in 1985 (Laws of Minnesota 1985, chapter 111).
-That same year Minnesota also created the Minnesota Family Preservation Act (Laws of Minnesota 1985 1st Special Session, chapter 9, article 2, sections 69-75).
-It was repealed in 2003.
+They are covered by the federal Indian Child Welfare Act of 1978 (P.L.
+95-608) and the Minnesota Indian Family Preservation Act (Minnesota Statutes, sections 260.751 - 260.835) which seek to preserve Native American families.
+The initial Minnesota law was passed in 1985 (Laws of Minnesota 1985, chapter 111) and has undergone various revisions over the years.
+(In 1985, Minnesota also created the Minnesota Family Preservation Act (Laws of Minnesota 1985 1st Special Session, chapter 9, article 2, sections 69-75); it was repealed in 2003.)

 Significant Books and Reports